dotstar/amazon-s3-security-settings-and-controls/README.md

 <details><summary>If you are running this lab at an AWS Event</summary>

-If you are running this at an AWS, the CloudFormation script has already been executed.
+If you are running this at an AWS event, the CloudFormation script has already been executed for you.
 You have a terminal session, provided by AWS Cloud9.

 At the event, you will be provided a 12-digit hash which provides temporary access to an AWS account.